NordicSemiconductor/Android-DFU-Library/README.md

 Starting from Android 8.1.0, all scans done without a scan filter whilst the screen is turned off will not return any scan results.

->Note: "ACCESS_BACKGROUND_LOCATION" permission would also be required to trigger a successful DFU whilst the device screen is turned off.
+>Note: "ACCESS_BACKGROUND_LOCATION" permission would also be required to trigger a successful DFU whilst the device screen is turned off, mainly to receive the scan results when scanning and connecting to the peripheral in bootloader mode while the device screen is turned off.

 #### Retrying
 Starting from version 1.9.0 the library is able to retry a DFU update in case of an unwanted